-One awesome thing about the Hero5 is that it’s waterproof.
+One awesome thing about the new GoPro cameras is that they’re waterproof.
 You don’t have to worry about putting it in an extra housing which means lens fog shouldn’t be a problem.

-But if you’re shooting with a Hero3 or Hero4, you’ll need to be concerned about lens fog.
+But if you’re shooting with case or housing, you’ll need to be concerned about lens fog.
 Here’s our guide to eliminating lens fog inside the waterproof housing.

 In this post, I’ll share the best GoPro accessories for skiing, and talk about some of the positives and negatives of each mount to help you make a decision.